heapsofjoy/cfl-converter/README.md

 The number at the end seems to be the revision number, so you may want to check if numbers higher than 1 work as well and get the highest revision you can.

 After, simply save the downloaded file with a .cfl extension and use this tool to convert it to a CHKN file.

+# HOW TO USE THE RUN.BAT
+you need to make a folder structure like this ROOT FOLDER\DO NOT DELETE\7z\ and place all the contents of the 7zip exe in it

+root folder can be named whatever but the run.bat needs to be in the root folder

 ## License